High school (grades 9-12) · Flint, MI

 What is the racial and ethnic makeup of Hamady Community High School?

-The largest demographic group at Hamady Community High School is African American at 92.2%.
-The school serves a diverse student body in FLINT, MI.
+The largest demographic group at Hamady Community High School is African American at 92.2% of enrollment, in Flint, MI.

 What is the Resource Investment Index for Hamady Community High School?

-Hamady Community High School has a Resource Investment Index of 13/100 (F) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Hamady Community High School has a Resource Investment Index of 16/100 (lower reported resources relative to schools nationally) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page